juanmorillios/Tetris/README.md

 Tetris
 ======

-Tetris clone written in Swift for the iOS platform
+Tetris clone written in Swift for the iOS platform from couse that i´m taking

 Tetris clone written in Swift for the iOS platform.
 This Bloc Book is meant for educational purposes only.